Lifestyle brand: Retail brands

-Lifestyle retail branding is the way in which retailers refine their products or services to interest lifestyles in specific market segments (Helman & Chernatony, 1999).
+Lifestyle retail branding is the way in which retailers refine their products or services to interest lifestyles in specific market segments.
 Examples of lifestyle retail brands include the now defunct Laura Ashley, GAP and Benetton.
 These retailers offer a distinct and recognised set of values to consumers.
-Over time, a number of retailers have come up with their own brand strategies and are now seen as lifestyle retail brands because they are targeting consumers who adopt their brand to align themselves with a lifestyle they want to obtain (Helman & Chernatony, 1999).
+Over time, a number of retailers have come up with their own brand strategies and are now seen as lifestyle retail brands because they are targeting consumers who adopt their brand to align themselves with a lifestyle they want to obtain.

 Psychology

-It is important for an organisation to understand its brand's role amongst consumers.
-To achieve this, an organisation must use the following aspects of the lifestyle brand model (Schmitt, 2012).
+It is important for an organisation to understand its brand's role among consumers.
+To achieve this, an organisation must use the following aspects of the lifestyle brand model.